 Think about what you hope to gain from antenatal classes so that you can find the sort of class that suits you best.
-Places in antenatal classes can get booked up early.
-It's a good idea to start making enquiries early in pregnancy so that you can secure a place in the class that you choose.
+Places in antenatal classes can get booked up early, so it's a good idea to start making enquiries early in pregnancy so that you can secure a place in the class that you choose.
 You can attend more than one class.
-Ask your midwife, health visitor or GP, or contact the National Childbirth Trust (NCT).
+Ask your midwife, health visitor or GP, or contact the NCT, formerly known as the National Childbirth Trust.
 The NCT may charge for antenatal classes.

 Speak to your community midwife if you can't go to classes.
 The midwife may be able to lend you a video or DVD about antenatal care, or you may be able to rent or buy one.
 You can see if there are any available in your local library.

 What happens in antenatal classes

 You might be able to attend introductory classes on baby care early in pregnancy, but most antenatal classes start around 8-10 weeks before your baby is due, when you are around 30-32 weeks pregnant.
 If you're expecting twins, start your classes when you're around 24 weeks pregnant because your babies are more likely to be born early.
 Some units offer antenatal classes for women expecting multiples – ask your midwife about this.

 You and your baby could benefit from a regular routine.
 It's easy to join a group near you or find online support on baby routines and more.
 Visit the CANparent website or phone 0808 800 1102

 Classes are normally held once a week, either during the day or in the evening, for around two hours.
 Some classes are for pregnant women only.
 Others welcome partners or friends to some or all of the sessions.
 In some areas, there are classes for single mothers, teenagers or women whose first language is not English.